minetest/minetest/doc/lua_api.md

 Refer to [Async environment] for the usual disclaimer on what environment isolation entails.

-The map generator threads, which also contained the above mentioned Lua environment, are initialized after all mods have been loaded by the server.
+The map generator threads, which also contain the above mentioned Lua environment, are initialized after all mods have been loaded by the server.
 After that the registered scripts (not all mods!) - see below - are run during initialization of the mapgen environment.
 After that only callbacks happen.
 The mapgen env